micahvandegrift/micahvandegrift.github.io/CV.md

 Research Interests
 =========

-* Infrastructure for research and scholarship
+* Strategic approaches to a more open research environment
+* Research evaluation
-* National/governmental open scholarship policies
+* Public scholarship
-* Curation of research data
+* "Translation" as scholarly communication

 Education
 =========